sholsinger/tpe/README.md

 _(Coming soon)_

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
+In lieu of a formal styleguide, take care to maintain the existing coding style. (see [`.editorconfig`](https://github.com/sholsinger/tpe/blob/master/.editorconfig)) Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
 _(Nothing yet)_

 ## License
 Copyright (c) 2015 Steve Holsinger
 Licensed under the MIT license.